where stories grow

 Storytelling

-Alice is a performance storyteller with festival experience in Singapore, Malaysia and India.
-She tells stories in the oral tradition, multilingually, and predominantly to
+Alice is a storyteller with experience performing in festivals and leading workshops across Asia.
+She tells stories in the oral tradition, multilingually, and predominantly to children.
+She runs storytelling workshops for adults and children.

 Icon